Altnabreac railway station: History

 The station was opened by the Sutherland and Caithness Railway on 28 July 1874 and later absorbed by the Highland Railway.

 The reason for the station's construction is a mystery.
 At the time of construction it was 8 mi from the nearest settlement and 10 mi from the nearest road.
 The only source of traffic at the station, Lochdhu Lodge, approximately 1.5 mi to the south, was not built until 1895 and the Altnabreac School was not built until 1930.
 However, it had a passing loop with a water tank so may have been established for purely operational reasons.
 The water tank has not seen regular use since 1962 and the line was singled in 1986; both the water tank and the old second platform can still be seen.

-Taken into the London, Midland and Scottish Railway during the Grouping of 1923, the line then passed on to the Scottish Region of British Railways on nationalisation in 1948.
-When Sectorisation was introduced by British Rail, the station became part of ScotRail until the Privatisation of British Rail.
+On 5 July 1988 The Independent newspaper published an article about the disposal of nuclear waste and one of the sites being considered was Altnabreac due to its remoteness and geology of the area and that if chosen the nuclear waste would be transported by train from Sellafield.

+In 2021, Highland Council approved the construction for a timber loading terminal near the station.

+Access dispute and closure

+On 30 October 2023 Ian Appleby, the owner of a neighbouring property, was arrested for behaving in a threatening or abusive manner as part of a dispute with Scotrail and Network Rail over access to the station.
+From Sunday 12 November 2023, ScotRail trains temporarily stopped calling at Altnabreac due to the altercation.

+On 21 November 2023, The Times published an article stating that a meeting was to take place the following Monday.
+In attendance would be representatives from British Transport Police, business leaders, Network Rail, Police Scotland, politicians, and ScotRail to consider issuing a compulsory buy-back order on the property evicting the couple from their home.

+On 24 November 2023, Appleby and his partner stated that they were being harassed by ScotRail drivers who were sounding their trains' horns as they passed, and denied claims by the previous residents that they had chained themselves up to stop railworkers access to the station and track, when they had only installed a chain on their gate instead.
+They also claimed that Network Rail had damaged their property by digging holes on it and leaving them open.